Goldenbeasty/teamred/README.md

 This repo might contain malicious code, be aware

 We do thing not because we must, but because we can...
 I think

+Taking it down soon :) also testing gpg keys